 Note: All the exact quantities of the ingredients can be found in the recipe card at the bottom of this post.

-Soak the raisins in a bowl of water to soften them and soak the crustless white bread in some milk which will allow it to dissolve into the mince.
-In a skillet or cooking pot, fry onions over medium heat until translucent.
-Stir in the spices, keep frying.
+- Soak raisins and bread: Soak the raisins in a bowl of water to soften them and soak the crustless white bread in some milk which will allow it to dissolve into the mince.

 make ahead tips